 - Occupational English Test – Medicine (OET-Medicine), with a minimum grade of B in each of the four subsets in the same sitting.

 - Canadian English Language Proficiency Index Program – General (CELPIP-General) Test, with a minimum score of 9 in each of the four skills in the same sitting.

 How to apply

 Candidates must apply with the complete application package by email to firstname.lastname@example.org.

 IMPORTANT: Applicants must ensure that reference letters are received within three weeks of the application submission.
 The department will not contact the referees for the purpose of requesting the letter.

-The Department of Surgery Fellowship Programs are not accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-They are recognized and approved by the Max Rady College of Medicine, Rady Faculty of Health Sciences, Postgraduate Medical Education Executive Council.
+It is important to note that the fellowship program is not accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+It is recognized and approved by the Max Rady College of Medicine, Rady Faculty of Health Sciences, and the Postgraduate Medical Education Executive Council.